 I admit, I’ve never been a great soup-maker.
 Bread, yes.
 Cookies and cake and pizza, fine.
 Stir-fries and curries, stew and anything on the grill, I’m in my element.
 But somehow, the fine art of soup preparation has thus far escaped me.

 The exception is three soups that I’ve managed to nail, and feel comfortable serving in public.
-All three are similar, which you’ll deduce from their names: Creamy Tomato; Cream of Broccoli; and Velvet Pumpkin.
+All three are similar, which you’ll deduce from their names: Creamy Tomato; Cream of Broccoli; and Pumpkin soup.

 Fry onions.
 Add broth and the veggie of choice, and simmer.
 Thicken with flour, if desired.
 Add herbs/spices as directed, plus milk or cream.
 Get out my favorite tool, the stick blender, and purée.
 All of this I can handle.